derweili/afc-nav-menu-field/README.md

 ## Installation ##

-1. Copy the `derwieli-acf-nav-menu-field` folder into your `wp-content/plugins` folder
+1. Copy the `derweili-acf-nav-menu-field` folder into your `wp-content/plugins` folder
 2. Activate the ACF Nav Menus Field plugin via the plugins admin page
 3. Create a new field via ACF and select the Nav Menu type
 4. Read the description above for usage instructions